CareerTech Skills Centers

 The(CTSC) began operations in February of 1971 as the Inmate Training division of the Oklahoma Department of Vocational and Technical Education, now the Oklahoma Department of Career and Technology Education.

 During our 40+ years of serving incarcerated offenders in Oklahoma, Skills Centers have evolved from a division with a few occupational training programs to a large school system with a multitude of programs and services for both adult and juvenile offenders.
 The school system began at the Jim E. Hamilton CareerTech Skills Center inside the Jim E. Hamilton (formerly Ouachita) Correctional Center at Hodgen, Okla.
-Today, the CTSC offers services in nine state correctional facilities, three juvenile detention facilities and four community correctional facilities.
+Today, the CTSC offers services in state correctional facilities, juvenile detention facilities and community correctional facilities.

 A successful transition from corrections to the workplace can mean a life of success for ex-offenders.
 To prepare offenders for successful transition, career technical education, employability and life skills are integrated into this educational delivery system.
 Skills centers students may seek certifications recognized by both state and national industries.
 Career Readiness Credentials (CRC) may be secured documenting work readiness skills many business and industry employers seek.
 The CTSC provides students with numerous interconnected and integrated components, each an integral part of preparing offenders for success in the workplace and in society.